 Theory Attendance:

-- 1. Students are required to complete all theory hours, all missed hours. - 2.
+- 1. Students are required to complete all theory hours; all missed hours will require a makeup fee. - 2.
 Didactic make-up requires an appointment with the instructor.
 Instructor is required to be present at all times.

 Clinical Attendance: